-With the Bridges Curriculum, UCSF School of Medicine has pioneered a new approach to medical education that will prepare students to become physician-leaders who can transform 21st Century health care.
+At UCSF, the purpose of medical education is to educate learners who will improve the health of our communities and alleviate suffering due to illness and disease in our patients.
+The UCSF School of Medicine Bridges Curriculum educates MD graduates to excel in the competencies needed by 21st-century physicians.
 Our students work collaboratively with interprofessional teams to provide compassionate patient care while broadening their knowledge, advancing science, and seeking new ways to improve health care delivery in their communities and nationwide.

 The Bridges Curriculum is a three-phase, fully integrated curriculum delivered over four years:

 Foundations 1: Students gain foundational knowledge in basic and clinical sciences while building the habits of mind of an inquiring physician, contributing to the health of patients and improving the delivery of health care.

 Foundations 2: During their immersion in team-based clinical settings, students advance your patient care and systems improvement skills, while revisiting core concepts in foundational science as they relate to patient care decisions.

 Career Launch: During this individualized phase of the curriculum, students choose clinical experiences and a scholarly project aligned with their career goals.

 Some highlights that students experience in the Bridges Curriculum are:

 - Inquiry Curriculum: The Inquiry Curriculum is designed to help students recognize the limits of current knowledge, engage in scientific discovery, and approach health care problems through various lenses from the six domains of science.